Booligoosh/codetheweb.blog/_posts/2017-12-10-steps-to-creating-a-website.md

 This article is less about me showing you the actual technical parts of creating a website, but more about guiding you through the though-process of creating a website.
 Just letting you know...

 ## The final product
-[Here's the final product of the site I'll be building today.][demo]
-Take a look at it, and keep it in mind as we go through the tutorial.
+[Here's the final product of the site I'll be building today.][demo]{:target='_blank'} Take a look at it, and keep it in mind as we go through the tutorial.

 ![The final product!][final-product]